-- Apply a single discount rate to a portfolio of leases with reasonably similar characteristics; - Account for leases with a remaining term of less than twelve months as short-term leases; - Account for leases with a low dollar value (less than \$5 thousand) as an expense; and - The use of hindsight in determining the lease term where the contract contains terms to extend or terminate the lease.
+- Apply a single discount rate to a portfolio of leases with reasonably similar characteristics; - Account for leases with a remaining term of less than twelve months as short-term leases; - · Account for leases with a low dollar value (less than \$5 thousand) as an expense; and - The use of hindsight in determining the lease term where the contract contains terms to extend or terminate the lease.

-Notes to Consolidated Financial Statements For the three and six months ended June 30, 2019 and 2018 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and nine months ended September 30, 2019 and 2018 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)

 Leases are recognized as part of property and equipment and a corresponding lease liability at the date on which the leased asset is available for use by the Company.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
 Lease liabilities include the net present value of fixed payments.
 The leases have been measured at the present value of the remaining lease payments, discounted using the Company's incremental borrowing rates at January 1, 2019.
-The Incremental borrowing rate as at January 1, 2019 for the Company's office lease in Canada is 4.18% and 13.0% for the office lease in Kenya.
+The Incremental borrowing rate as at January 1, 2019 for the Company's office lease in Canada and office and residential leases in the UK is 4.18% and 13.0% for the office lease in Kenya.
 The Company uses a single discount rate for a portfolio of leases with reasonably similar characteristics.